 Anything That Moves: Rika's as close to this as one can get sans the sex — finding mecha, arthropods, and Kodaka all sexually attractive, and having attempted to kiss jellyfish and planarians in the past.

 Hell, she even finds train cart connectors to be incredibly sexy,

 Balanced Harem: Yozora is the first girl Kodaka interacted with and is his fellow co-founder of the Neighbors Club, as well as his Forgotten Childhood Friend with whom he's reconnecting; Sena displays the most romantic interest in him and later becomes his fiancee; Yukimura displays the most attraction to Kodaka, much to his confusion and horror.
 Any affection from Rika is ambiguous, owing to her overly sexual antics and Kodaka's disdain for them.
 On the non-romantic side, Kobato and Maria engage in childish squabbles over Kodaka's brotherly attention.

-Yozora's outfit in S2 E07, which she then gives to Yukimura.
+Yozora's outfit in Episode 7 of Season 2, which she then gives to Yukimura.